okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/import-hook/index.md

 ---
-title: User Import Inline Hook reference
+title: User import inline hook reference
 excerpt: Add custom logic to the user import process.
 ---

-# User Import Inline Hook reference
+# User import inline hook reference

 <ApiLifecycle access="ea" />

-This page provides reference documentation for user import inline hooks, one type of Inline Hook supported by Okta.
+This page provides reference documentation for user import inline hooks, one type of inline hook supported by Okta.
 It provides sample JSON objects that are contained in the outbound request from Okta, and sample JSON objects that you can include in your response.

 ## See also